 Q: Is there a cancellation policy?

 A: Any cancellations must be received in writing by email, mail, or fax.
 Phone cancellations are not accepted.
+The program confirmation deposit is non-refundable.
 If you cancel your participation in the program 45 days prior to your start date or earlier, you will receive a full refund of the program fee.
 If you cancel 30 – 45 days prior to your start date, Adelante is entitled to 50% of the program fee.
 If you cancel 0 – 30 days prior to your start date, Adelante is entitled to 100% of the program fee.
 Also, if you cancel at any time following your arrival in your program country, there will be no refund.
-The $150 application fee is non-refundable.

 Q: Is there an Adelante contact where I will be interning/studying abroad?

 A: Yes – We have English-speaking Adelante staff abroad in every location where we place candidates.
 Some programs have a Director and an Intern Advisor.
 The in-country Director is in charge of everything that has to do with your program once you are abroad including: airport pick-up, housing, language classes, your internship placement etc. You will meet with this Director sometime during your first few days abroad, during week one, and have access to this person as needed for the duration of your program.

 More importantly, our staff of Intern Advisors and Directors abroad are professionals in the international education and student exchange industry, used to working with foreign candidates and often times with complimentary professional careers in place as well as their service to Adelante Abroad.
 For example, our Director in Madrid also owns the language school where International Internship Program candidates will take their Spanish coursework.
 By design, these representatives are locals living, and many times born and raised, in the city where they work for us and speak both Spanish and English.
 These are your contacts while in-country for most aspects of the program and all have both day and evening phone access.

 Q: Can I hear from past or existing Adelante candidates about their program experiences?